Destinations Greece The Peloponnese

 Nafplio Old Town

-The courtyard, easy first meal.
+The courtyard, an easy first meal.

 17:00p.m.